 I was faced with these problems when a group of us went out last Sunday to evangelize.
 We passed in front of a drinking bar when we were suddenly approached by a group of men in the bar.
 They invited us into the bar and asked us to share the word of God with them.
 They provided us with a time limit of 5 minutes.
 We prayed and started sharing the word about the love of God based on John 3:16.

-The men were silent and receptive till we concluded the message.
+The men were silent and receptive until we concluded the message.
 They asked us if they could ask us questions and probably have a discussion with us based on the word we had shared with them.
 We told them they could ask us questions but whether we can sit down for the kind of discussion they want to have with us is something we would have to postpone till a later date.
 These innocent words got the men infuriated.
 They started using all sort of words to describe us, accusing us of choosing the easier aspect of Christianity.
 We were not bothered by their words though because we knew they were under the influence of alcohol but my mind started to wander if as Christians we choose the “easier” route as these men described it.

 We know Jesus Christ came for the lost sheep (Matthew 15: 24) so as Christians are we limiting ourselves when it comes to evangelism?
-Do you suggest specific times and venues to go out and win souls?
+Do you suggest specific times and venues go out and win souls?
 What are your experiences?
 Let us know your thoughts via Email, Facebook or Twitter.